-FACULTY RESEARCH The Department of Chemistry and Biochemistry at Colorado College has been at the core of the college since its founding in 1874.
-Originally aligned with mining and metallurgy, it has since swelled to house a full range of chemistry specialties with faculty in analytical, biochemical, environmental, inorganic, organic, computational, materials, and physical chemistry.
-Research programs within the department range from studying the fate and transport of chemical contamination in groundwater systems, to the development of novel nano-optical sensors, the evaluation of thermodynamic parameters influencing metal binding in proteins, and to the design and development of new antibiotics based on natural product scaffolds.
-In support of these aims, the home to an array of modern department is instrumentation for undergraduate use has and dedicated laboratory space for collaborative faculty-student research.
-This booklet is aimed at students interested in conducting research in Chemistry or Biochemistry with intentions of highlighting recent work in the department, the process by which students engage with research (both on campus and off campus), and available projects associated with each faculty member.
+The Department of Chemistry and Biochemistry at Colorado College has been at the core of the college since its founding in 1874.
+Originally aligned with mining and metallurgy, it has since swelled to house a full range of chemistry specialties with faculty in analytical, biochemical, environmental, inorganic, organic, computational, materials, and chemistry.
+Research programs within the department range from studying the fate and transport of chemical contamination in groundwater systems, development novel nano-optical sensors, of evaluation of thermodynamic parameters influencing metal binding in proteins, and to the design and development of new antibiotics based on natural product scaffolds.
+In support of these aims, the department is home to an array of instrumentation for undergraduate use and dedicated laboratory space for collaborative facultystudent research.
+This booklet is aimed at students interested in conducting research in Chemistry Biochemistry with intentions of highlighting recent work in the department, the process by which students engage with research (both on campus and off campus), and available projects associated with each faculty member.